-Contract Documents may be viewed and downloaded as a Portable Document Format (PDF) file free of charge at www.accentblueprints.com. on rafter May 15, 2019.
+Contract Documents may be viewed and down-loaded as a Portable Document Format (PDF) file free of charge at www.accentblueprints.com. on or after May 15, 2019.
 Copies may be obtained for fee by completing an order online or calling 978-362-8038 for each set.
-Completed orders may be picked up at the office of Accent Blueprints located at 99 Chelmsford Road, North Billerica, Md 01862 from 9 a.m. to 4 p.m.
+Completed orders may be picked up at the office of Accent Blueprints locat-ed at 99 Chelmsford Road, North Billerica, MA 01862 from 9 a.m. to 4 p.m.
 Copies may also be shipped to prospective bidders for an additional charge to cover handling and mailing fees.
-All paynterested bidders obtain the Contract Document directly from Accent Blueprints.
-Interested bid ders will be prompted to register an email address with Accent Blueprints to access the documents.
+All payfor printing and shipping are nonrefundable added to the project plan holder's list to the receipt of addenda, it is recommended directly from Accent Blueprints.
+Interested bid directly ders will be prompted to register an email address with Accent Blueprints to access the documents.